Neighborhood Info Without The Neighborhood Drama. Learn more

 Using Quality Fasteners

 Don’t overlook the hardware used in your walkway’s construction.
 Always opt for high-quality, rust-resistant fasteners.
 Galvanized or stainless steel screws and nails will withstand the elements better than plain steel and are less likely to rust.
-These components add years to your walkway’s life and maintain its structural integrity.
+These components add years to your walkway’s life and help maintain its structural integrity.

 Customizing Edges and Borders